Yasashari/C4-contest/Biconomy.md

 ## NO TRANSFER OWNERSHIP PATTERN
-if owner has passed wrong account address here then contract is in a risk.
+if owner enter wrong account address here then contract is in a risk.

     109     function setOwner(address _newOwner) external mixedAuth {